Personal details and your records

 You can expect:

-- We will do all we can to make records available to you in formats that help you to understand them (eg in your preferred language, in large print or on audio tape)
+- we will do all we can to make records available to you the format, that helps you to understand them (eg in your preferred language, in large print or on audio tape)

 Information you cannot see

 - Information about members of your family or other people

 - Information which an individual health professional or another agency gives us in confidence.
 If the information identifies them as the source, unless they agree.
 If you ask to see the information, we will ask for their permission to release it

 - Where legal restrictions preventing us from releasing the information.
 We will tell you that the information exists and why we cannot let you see it

 - If we believe that showing you the information would seriously harm your, or someone else's, mental or physical health.
 This is very rare